We’ve long known that “an apple a day” is a healthy habit.

-Now University of Iowa researchers have discovered that another substance found in apples may have even more amazing health benefits.
+But University of Iowa researchers discovered one more reason to adopt an apple-eating habit.
+Another substance, an extract found in this “Garden of Eden” food, may have even more amazing health benefits.

 The substance is called ursolic acid, and apple peel is a very rich source.

 Ursolic acid has interested scientists for several years.
-Animal studies show it enhances antioxidant activity and promotes heart health.(1) In studies on cultured human skin, ursolic acid promotes production of collagen and ceramides – two important building blocks of healthy skin.(2)
+Animal studies show it enhances antioxidant activity and promotes heart health.1

 Here’s what the Iowa researchers found…